Indian Island (Bay of Fundy)

 Indian Island is one of the Fundy Isles, sparsely populated in the West Isles Parish of the Bay of Fundy, New Brunswick, Canada that "was once an important trading depot".
 Approximately a mile long and comprising 150 acres, it is located between Moose Island, Deer Island and Campobello Island.
 Immediately to its south, there are three small rocky islets, Cherry Island, Jouett's Island and Marble Island.

-Name and Geography
+Name and geography

 A pre-1900 photograph from Indian Island, showing Cherry Island on the left and Marble Island on the right; the white house in the centre is the Moses Residence.

-It was historically called Fish Island, Perkins Island, Le Arterail Island, and finally Indian Island.
-In the Passamaquoddy-Maliseet language it has been called Jeganagoose, and Misik-Negus or Misigne'goos and believed to have only been used as a burial site for neighbour native tribes.
+It was historically called Fish Island, Perkins Island, St. Altereuil, Le Arterail Island, Lutteral, and finally Indian Island.
+In the Passamaquoddy-Maliseet language it has been called Jeganagoose, and Misik-Negus or Misigne'goos and its southwest corner is believed to host a burial ground for nearby indigenous tribes.